 Free shipping in online retail - status quo and customer expectations?

-"Free shipping!" or "Free shipping for orders over 20 euros!" - these or similar statements are what we like to read when we shop in an online shop.
-The topic of shipping costs is a big issue for customers and retailers alike - on the retailer side because of the costs and for the customer it is not infrequently an important decision criterion.
-But how important is this offer really for customers and how many shops already offer this service?
+"Free shipping!" or "Free shipping for orders over 20 euros!" – we like to read such or similar statements when we store in an online store.
+The topic of shipping costs is a big issue for customers as well as retailers – on the retailer side because of the costs and for the customer it is not infrequently an important decision criterion.
+But how important is this offer really for customers and how many stores already offer this service?

 How important is free delivery to customers really?